toeggel/ReadTheDocs/docs/misc/beautiful-code.md

 as for you, you'll get to learn more about your code and your users … as time spent on development tools, on scripts, on your build, is never a wasted time: it leads to high quality, clean and usable code

+##  System Quality

+> The Quality of a System is Defined by Our Ability to Change it!

 ## Write Pure Functions

 > Makes your code easier to read and easier to test.